How Do You Begin Writing Standard Operating Procedures?

 Finally, we are now ready to put together the SOP manual and start using the system.
 Start the operations manual with your core processes mapped out in step one.
 Explain each core business process with the material from step two.
 Then dive into each process with the individual procedure steps outlined from step three.
 Add references to each record or form needed as you touch on them in the detailed procedure steps with the notes from step four.

 After you’re done writing standard operating procedures, in order to get the most value out of your SOP manual, you will need to use it over and over again.
 Updating it as needed.
-Use the metrics as your daily management system to ensure you are getting the results you expect from your business.
+Put your process metrics to use in your daily management system to ensure you are getting the results you expect from your business.
 Now you are managing by procedures that you built from your SOP manual.

 To see some procedure examples, download free policies and procedures samples from Bizmanualz.